mrmans0n/smart-location-lib/README.md

 The Service will send the information of user's location and current activity via intents.

-The default intent that will be broadcasted will be `com.mobivery.smartlocation.LOCATION_UPDATED`, but you can configure the package by using a SmartLocationOptions object but more on that later.
+The default intent that will be broadcasted will be `com.mobivery.smartlocation.LOCATION_UPDATED`.
+You can configure the package by passing a SmartLocationOptions object to the start method but more on that later.

 Here goes an example of how to capture the intent and do things with it.